Policy, Policy, campaigns & research, Leadership

 12.00 – 12:45: Case Study session: Devolution in practice: Are the government’s reforms localism?

-In this session we will hear from two charities who will share a case study on their experience of working with local government and communities.
+In this session we will hear from three charities who will share a case study on their experience of working with local government and communities.

 12.45 – 13.30: Lunch